 These gorgeous Chinese Egg Tarts have a sweet egg custard middle encased in puff pastry dough.
 Think of these delicious tarts like an Asian crème brûlée!

 - Preheat oven to 400 degrees.
-Rack in lower half of the oven.
+Place the rack in lower half of the oven.
 In a glass measuring cup, dissolve the sugar with the warm water and set aside to get to room temperature.

 - Sprinkle a pastry board with coconut flour.
 Roll out the puff pastry dough onto the board, to about 14×14.
-Using a 4-inch cookie cutter do cut-outs making 10-12 circles.
+Use a 4-inch cookie cutter to make cut-outs of 10-12 circles.
 Gently press each circle into a tart tray or tart tins, coming up a little over the rim.
 (If using a tart tray, make sure to spray with cooking or baking spray first.)
 Put in the oven for no more than 5-6 minutes, until just slightly golden brown.
 Remove the tray from oven and set aside.

 - Meanwhile, whisk the eggs, egg yolk, evaporated milk, vanilla, and sugar water until well combined.
 Strain the mixture through a sieve or fine strainer into large bowl with a pouring spout.
 Carefully pour the egg mixture into each pastry shell just below the shell’s rim.

 - Bake at 400 degrees for 10-15 minutes, or until the custard is firm when pressed and the pastry cups are nicely golden brown.
 Gently remove the tarts from the tart pan and serve while warm.

 - Using store-bought puff pastry dough is the easy route here!
 Why give yourself extra work?
 You’ll thank me later! 😘

 - Get yourself a shallow tart tray.
 I used a silicone tart tray that made it easy to pop out when it was done, but a regular tart tray will work just fine too!
 You definitely don’t want anything too deep (like a muffin tray).